Helsinki-NLP/mammoth/docs/source/prepare_data.md

 The script will produce encoded datasets in `europarl_data/encoded` that you can further use for the training.

 ## OPUS 100

+In this guideline, we will also create our custom sentencepiece tokenizer.

+To do that, you will also need to compile a sentencepiece installation in your environment (not just pip install).
+Follow the instructions on [sentencepiece github](https://github.com/google/sentencepiece?tab=readme-ov-file#build-and-install-sentencepiece-command-line-tools-from-c-source).

-To get started, download the opus 100 dataset from [OPUS 100](https://opus.nlpl.eu/opus-100.php)
+After that, download the opus 100 dataset from [OPUS 100](https://opus.nlpl.eu/opus-100.php)

 ### Step 1: Set relevant paths, variables and download